IRQs/viscon-workshop/README.md

 ## Step 5: Service Segmentation

 Consul Connect provides authorized service-to-service connections by deploying local proxies that are managed by Consul.
-Instead of calling services directly, applications talk to a so-called _sidecar proxy_ that is deployed alongside the application itself.
+Instead of calling services directly, applications can talk to a so-called _sidecar proxy_ that is deployed alongside the application itself.

 ### Register your VIScon Order Service with Consul
 Before your Order Service can safely communicate with the Payment Service, you have to register it with Consul so that Consul Connect can manage it.
 Consul services can be described in service definition files (JSON or HCL Format).
 To register our service, first edit the file `consul/order-service.json` and change the `name` value to _either_ `order-service-front` or `order-service-back`.
 If you (physically) sit in the front of the audience, choose the former.
 If you sit in the back, choose the latter.
 This distinction is for demonstration purposes only and will be explained later.
 Copy the file to Consul's configuration directory and reload Consul: